 Ingredients - Notes & Substitutions

-The star ingredient - okra!
-Once you get your hands on this hearty vegetable, all you need is a few aromatics, oil, and a special blend of Indian spice powders.
+The star ingredient is okra!
+Once you have this hearty vegetable, you only need a few aromatics, oil, and a special blend of Indian spice powders to make the most authentic Masala Bhindi.
+Here's what you need:

-Onions: Use an aromatic white or yellow onion for the most pungent flavor.
-One medium onion sliced into strips or chopped coarsely is just the right amount for this recipe for me, but you can always customize that to our taste.
+- Onions: Use any color you have on hand.
+One medium onion sliced into strips or chopped coarsely is just the right amount for this recipe for me, but you can always customize that to your taste.

-Indian Spices: The mix of spices and seasonings includes turmeric, red chili powder, coriander, cumin, and dry mango powder (amchur).
-Feel free to reduce or omit the cayenne for mild.
-Look for dry mango powder in your local Indian grocery markets or online.
+- Indian Spices: The mix of spices and seasonings includes turmeric, red chili powder, coriander, cumin, and dry mango powder (amchur).
+Reduce or omit the cayenne for mild heat.
+You can find dry mango powder (Amchur) in your local Indian markets or online.
 If unavailable, fresh lemon juice (or lime) is a great substitute.

-Panchpuran or Cumin Seeds: Panchpuran is India's version of five-spice - a mix of whole fenugreek, nigella, cumin, black mustard, and fennel seeds.
-It gives an earthy and floral flavor to the okra.
-If unavailable, add cumin seeds instead.
+- Panchpuran: Panchpuran is India's version of five-spice—a mix of whole fenugreek, nigella, cumin, black mustard, and fennel seeds.
+It gives the okra an earthy and floral flavor.
+If cumin seeds are unavailable, add them instead.

 Scroll to the recipe card for a detailed list of ingredients and quantities.